 Abrasions & Minor Cuts: After cleaning the area well, apply a few drops of the oil directly.
 If a bandage is needed, allow a few drops of the oil to penetrate a cotton ball, then lay it face down on the wound with a bandage on top.

 Acne: Add a drop to your normal cleansing routine or dab a very small amount on acne breakouts.
 You can also add 20 – 40 drops of the oil to your regular face wash.
+In addition there are several tea tree oil acne creams that are very effective.

 Air Freshener: Keep a supply of cotton balls soaked in tea tree oil packed away in a plastic bag or tin.
 When confronted with foul smells from cooking, musty orders from dampness or even the medicinal smell in a sick room, take a few out the freshen the air and remove the nasty smell.